CentOS/python-cicoclient/docs/ansible_usage.rst

     - release
             CentOS release (Choices: 5, 6, 7) [Default: 7]

+    - retry_count
+            Amount of retries to do in case of failure.
+[Default: 1]

+    - retry_interval
+            Wait (in seconds) between subsequent retries.
+[Default: 10]

     - ssid
             SessionID, required with action 'done', optional with 'list'.